Professor Luciano Parisi

 In Uno specchio infranto.
 Adolescenti e abuso sessuale nell’opera di Alberto Moravia (2013) I suggest that an unacknowledged story dominates the copious and still widely read literary production by Alberto Moravia (1907-1990).
 That story hints at the disastrous psychological effects of sexual abuse on children and adolescents.

 The Italian authors who have written fiction or memoirs about child sexual abuse in the past 120 years are many more than one would expect.
 The most memorable novels or short stories by some of these authors, from Paola Drigo and Ercole Patti to Alberto Moravia and Dacia Maraini, are those dealing with victimized children.
-My latest authored book -- Giovani e abuso sessuale nella letteratura italiana, 1902-2018 (2021) -- studies their texts, the common thread running through them, the different narratives used in different periods of the twentieth and twenty-first centuries, and the periods of transition (the most interesting ones) when a narrative is almost suddenly replaced by another (in Drigo’s Maria Zef, for example, or in Comencini’s Don’t Tell).
-A close reading of these text is supported by legal, psychological and welfare-related information that enables readers to approach the texts studied.
+My latest authored book -- Giovani e abuso sessuale nella letteratura italiana, 1902-2018 (2021) -- studies their texts, the common threads running through them, the different narratives used in different periods of the twentieth and twenty-first centuries, and the periods of transition (the most interesting ones) when a narrative is almost suddenly replaced by another (in Drigo’s Maria Zef, for example, or in Comencini’s Don’t Tell).
+A close reading of these texts is supported by legal, psychological and welfare-related information that enables readers to approach the texts studied.
 The last chapter begins an analysis on the Italian public sphere, where topics of such a relevance are collectively discussed.
-Many thanks to Franca Pezzoni for her thoughtful review of this book in Diacritica .
+Many thanks to Franca Pezzoni and Enrico Vettore for their thoughtful reviews of this book in Diacritica and in Romanische Forschungen .

 My next major research project will be devoted to the epic component of contemporary Italian novels.